-Germany uncover 2,000 tons of unexploded bombs every year.
+Germany uncovers 2,000 tons of unexploded bombs every year.

 Over the course of WWII, the Allied armies dropped roughly 2.7 million tons of bombs over Nazi-occupied Europe.
-Half of that which landed on Germany.
+Half of that landed in Germany.

-Before any construction work can begin in Germany, the ground must undergo extensive surveys to look for unexploded ordinance.
+Before any construction work can begin in Germany, the ground must undergo extensive surveys to look for unexploded ordinances.

 45,000 people were evacuated from their homes when a drought revealed a 4,000-pound “blockbuster” bomb lying on the bed of the River Rhine in the middle of Koblenz.